Ho Chi Minh City Opera House

-Built in 1897 by French architect Eugène Ferret as the Opéra de Saïgon, the 500 seat building was served as the house of the unicameral National Assembly from 1956 to 1967 and then as bicameral houses: Lower House (Hạ Nghị Viện) and a Senate or Upper House (Thượng Nghị Viện) of the National Assembly of South Vietnam after 1956.
-And also held the People's Assembly (Đại hội đại biểu Nhân dân) of the Republic of South Vietnam from 1975.
-It was not until 1976 that it was again used as a theatre, and the façade was restored in 1995.
+Designed by French architects as the Opéra de Saïgon, the building was completed in 1900.
+The 500-seat building served as the house of the unicameral National Assembly from 1956 until 1967 and subsequently as the seat of bicameral chambers: Lower House (Hạ Nghị Viện) and a Senate or Upper House (Thượng Nghị Viện) of the National Assembly of South Vietnam.
+It housed the People's Congress of Deputies (Đại hội đại biểu Nhân dân) of the Republic of South Vietnam in 1975.
+It was not until 1976 that it was again used as a theatre.
+The façade was restored in 1998.

 Architecture

-The Municipal Theatre is a smaller counterpart of the Hanoi Opera House, which was built between 1901 and 1911, and shaped like the Opéra Garnier in Paris with 800 seats to entertain French colonists.
 The Municipal Theatre owes its specific characteristics to the work of architect Félix Olivier, while construction was under supervision of architects Ernest Guichard and Eugène Ferret in 1900.
 Its architectural style is influenced by the flamboyant style of the French Third Republic, with the façade shaped like the Petit Palais which was built in the same year in France.
 The house had a main seating floor plus two levels of seating above, and once was capable of accommodating 1,800 people.
 The design of all the inscriptions, décor, and furnishings were drawn by a French artist and sent from France.

 In accordance with the style employed, the façade of the theatre was decorated with inscription and reliefs (like the Ho Chi Minh City Hall), but it was criticized as being too ornate.
 In 1943 some of this decoration was removed, but a portion was restored by the city government for the 300th anniversary of Saigon in 1998.
 Today the capacity of the opera house is 500 seats.